 California Statute of Limitations for filing a lawsuit involving a car accident:

 The statute of limitations sets forth a deadline to file a lawsuit.
-In California, there is typically a two-year deadline from the date of the accident to file a lawsuit for injuries.
+In Los Angeles and the rest of California, there is typically a two-year deadline from the date of the accident to file a lawsuit for injuries.
 There are certain exceptions to this rule like medical malpractice claims, claims against government entities, or when minors are injured.

 It is important to gather the appropriate evidence as soon as possible.
 If an injured person has not talked to an lawyer and it is getting close to two years, he or she needs to contact one as soon as possible.
 Also, if a person is injured due to the actions of a governmental entity or employee, that person should consult with an attorney even sooner (before six months are up).